 Now that we’ve looked at cleaning methods for your thrifted earrings and jewelry, here are a few other care tips to keep your bling ever-sparkly and long-lasting.

-By following some of the cleaning tips listed above, you can keep your earrings and jewelry looking as good as new.
+By following some of the cleaning tips listed above, you can keep your earrings clean and jewelry looking as good as new.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.